MrRobat0/stardust-SDK-doc/my_objects.md

 ### Image Format

 We had a lot of request to support different images for different usages (floor plans, NFT, arts..).
-We decided that the most flexible way for users to use pictures in our app would be to allow people to directly link from external sources ([Imgur](https://imgur.com/), [Imgbb](https://imgbb.com/), user own server...).
+We decided that the most flexible way for users to use pictures in our app would be to allow people to directly link from external sources (you can put your images on [Imgur](https://imgur.com/), [Imgbb](https://imgbb.com/), your own server...).

 - Select the option "Upload a picture"
 - Fill in the name